Thank God I had this goofy hat. I wish we had Hair Cuttery, though. I have a coupon. |

 In order to make it easier for everyone to properly observe one of the most significant accomplishments in world history (right behind statues of the Amish made of Scrapple), might I offer the following ways to celebrate Columbus Day:

-Apparently, Northern Indians were tougher
+Apparently, Northern Indians were tougher than the ones down south |

 10. Slash the tires of those obnoxious, know-it-all “Vikings were here first!” punks at the Leif Eiriksson Community Center.